 Pretty easy, though, right?
 Fewer than 10 steps, and odds are, it’s very similar to your current workflow for when user’s forget and need to reset their passwords, except without the added step of setting a password.
 So, at this point, you’re probably really excited to add magic links to your application.
 Before you get started, let’s take a second to review the security of magic links.

-The security implications of magic links From a developer’s perspective, magic links are a very appealing form of user authentication.
+From a developer’s perspective, magic links are a very appealing form of user authentication.
 There’s no extra hardware to purchase and, really, barely any new code to write if you already have a “Forgot Password” workflow.
 Sadly, they aren’t quite as secure as other forms of authentication.
 That being said, much of the onus for security is on the user and the user’s email provider.

 Since the magic link to log the user in to your application is sent to the user’s email, that means that anyone with access to the user’s device could gain access to their account in your app.
 If a user loses their device, or their device is stolen, a bad actor could obtain the link.
 Or, if the user’s email password is hacked, the hacker would have access to the magic link as well.
 Magic links are also vulnerable to man-in-the-middle (MITM) attacks if the users is on an unencrypted network, which would let the hacker steal the token.